FarronF/limerick-council-meetings/meetings/2018/07/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council 28th May 2018.md

 Cappamore-Kilmallock.
 The Cappamore Housing Association, an Approved

-Housing Body, has also secured funding for a scheme in Cappamore.--- 24
+Housing Body, has also secured funding for a scheme in Cappamore.
+---
+24

 Limerick City and County Council is reviewing all available Council-owned land